Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### cluster_ca_cert

-The trusted CA certificate file in PEM format used for Control Plane to verify Data Plane's certificate and Data Plane to verify Control Plane's certificate.
+The trusted CA certificate file in PEM format used for:

+- Control Plane to verify data plane's certificate
+- Data Plane to verify control plane's certificate

 Required on data plane if `cluster_mtls` is set to `pki`.

-If Control Plane certificate is issued by a well known CA, user can set `lua_ssl_trusted_certificate=system` on Data Plane and leave this field empty.
+If the Control Plane certificate is issued by a well-known CA, set `lua_ssl_trusted_certificate=system` on Data Plane and leave this field empty.

 This field is ignored if `cluster_mtls` is set to `shared`.

-The certificate can be configured on this property with either of the following
+The certificate can be configured on this property with any of the following
 values: * absolute path to the certificate * certificate content * base64
 encoded certificate content